Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: The absolute period foliation and surgeries

 \section{The absolute period foliation and surgeries}

 We review the absolute period foliation of a stratum of holomorphic $1$-forms.
-We then study the absolute period foliation of the finite covers of strata from Section \ref{sec:surgery}, and we study the interaction between the absolute period foliation and the surgeries from Section \ref{sec:surgery}.
-In the case of strata of holomorphic $1$-forms with exactly two zeros, we establish a key lemma about the connectedness of the intersection of a leaf with the locus of holomorphic $1$-forms with no saddle connections whose holonomy lies in a given interval.
-For related discussions, we refer to \cite{CDF:transfer}, \cite{McM:navigating}, and \cite{McM:isoperiodic}. \\
+We then study how leaves of these foliations behave under passing to the finite covers of strata from Section \ref{sec:surgery}, and we study the behavior of leaves when applying the surgeries from Section \ref{sec:surgery}.
+In the literature, the absolute period foliation is also referred to as the isoperiodic foliation, the Rel foliation, and the kernel foliation.
+For related discussions and further background, we refer to \cite{BSW:horocycle}, \cite{CDF:transfer}, \cite{McM:navigating}, \cite{McM:isoperiodic}, \cite{Zor:survey}. \\